TravelingTechGuy/racq/README.md

 1. In the top folder, run the command `npm test` to have all tests run.
 2. To run a specific set of tests, run this command at the top level:
 `node test authenticate` (you can provide any of the test files available under `/test`).
-3. Alternatively, you can run `mocha test/authenticate` if you'd like to provide mocha specific parameters (see [mocha](https://github.com/visionmedia/mocha) for more documenation).
+3. Alternatively, you can run `mocha test/authenticate` if you'd like to provide mocha specific parameters (see [mocha](https://github.com/visionmedia/mocha) for more documentation).
 4. If you want to see debug messages from tests, or modules, provide the `DEBUG` parameter, and the module name, at the beginning of the line:
 `DEBUG=racq,authenticate npm test`.
 5. If you want to see statistics messages from tests, or modules, provide the `DEBUG` parameter, and `modulename:statistics`, at the beginning of the line: